 Does Viventor offer a secondary market?

-Yes, Viventor offers a secondary market which is free of charge.
-If you need to withdraw your money, you can use Viventor’s secondary market to sell your investments that haven’t yet reached full maturity.
+Yes, Viventor offers a secondary market that is free of charge.
+If you need to withdraw your money, you can use Viventor’s secondary market to sell your investments (from active lenders) that haven’t yet reached full maturity.

 Can I automate my investments on Viventor?